PICTURES GALLERY >>>

 The best way to do it if you do not have your own vehicle and you are quite sure that the streambed will be dry.
 You should bear in mind that, on the way down, the tricky places are more difficult.

-In the small car park at km.
-25,2 there is a board with information about the difficulties of the hike and, to the left of it, the start of the trail.
+In the car park at km.
+25,2 there is a board with information about the difficulties of the hike and, to the left of it, the start of the path.
 Shortly afterwards you pass through a gate and walk on the flat following a wall on your left.
 Go through another gate and, in 5 minutes, you see some large cairns indicating where you have to turn left.
 The path leaves the wood and begins to zigzag (picture 1).

 Between Escorca and S'Entreforc (1)